PetervanLunteren/EcoAssist/markdown/MEWC_integration.md

 Learn more about the EcoAssist software: https://addaxdatascience.com/ecoassist/

+If anything is unclear, let me know: peter@addaxdatascience.com

 ### I - Install EcoAssist
 Use the latest installation file for your operating system and follow the associated steps to install EcoAssist on your device.